dads-software-brotherhood/smartcity-back/DevelopperUserApi.md

 Some content in the request was invalid.

 	401 - Unauthorized
-User must authenticate before making a request.
+User must authenticate before making a request or the original_password is incorrect.

 	403 - Forbidden
 Policy does not allow current user to do this operation.